nicholasjackson/demo-consul-service-mesh/README.md

     network_mode: "service:web"
 ```

-Config can then be manually applied using the following command:
+Config can then be manually applied using the following command once you have started the example with `docker-compose up`:
 ```
 $ consul config write config_file.hcl
 ```